pnlong/cse15l-lab-reports/lab-report-1.md

 `cat` is short for "concatenate".
 It writes the contents of a file to the standard output (or a specific filepath when `>` is used).
 Here are some examples:

 - Here, I call `cat` alone from */home/lecture1*.
 It did nothing, and my terminal was stuck in stasis until I pressed `^C`.
-Calling `cat` without any arguments probably implicity trys to concatenate the current working directory, but because a directory does not contain any content in the way that a normal file does, the `cat` command is stuck constantly trying to figure out what to output.
+Calling `cat` without any arguments perhaps implicity trys to "concatenate" the current working directory, but because a directory does not contain any content in the way that a normal file does, the `cat` command is infinitely stuck trying to figure out what to write to standard output.
 This is an error because calling `cat` alone causes the terminal to stall.

 ```
 [user@sahara ~/lecture1]$ pwd